 American consumers today face a dazzling and dizzying array of choices.
 Companies are constantly creating new products.
 Giant chains are building huge stores all across the landscape.
-Video stores provide thousands of movies for home viewing, competing with the
+Video stores provide thousands of movies for home viewing, competing with the 500-station cable networks.

 Is anything wrong with all of this?
 The promised land into which we have crossed, flowing with rapid technological progress and endless consumer goods, seems like a splendid world, indeed.
 But is there an underside to the bewildering options before us?
 Does too much choice become unhealthy?
 Does choice ever become dangerous?